letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 - **Relevance to the Task**: Psychological states are often represented by changes in EEG frequency bands.
 EEGNet, which captures both frequency and spatial information, is optimal for this task.

-## 4.1.5.
-Multi-class Classification

-### 4.1.5.1.
-Introduction

-Multi-class classification involves predicting the class label for instances where there are more than two possible classes.
-In this project, we aim to classify EEG data into three mental attention states: focused, unfocused, and drowsy.

-### 4.1.5.2.
-Methods

-We will use several machine learning models to perform multi-class classification:

-1. **Linear Discriminant Analysis (LDA)**: LDA can be extended to multi-class classification by finding linear combinations of features that best separate the classes.

-2. **Logistic Regression**: Multinomial logistic regression will be used to handle multiple classes by predicting the probability of each class.

-3. **Support Vector Machine (SVM)**: We will use a linear SVM with a one-vs-rest approach to handle multi-class classification.

-4. **Boosting (LightGBM, XGBoost)**: Both LightGBM and XGBoost support multi-class classification natively and will be used to build robust models.

-5. **Multi-layer Perceptron (MLP)**: An MLP with multiple hidden layers will be trained to capture non-linear relationships in the data.

-6. **EEGNet**: EEGNet, a specialized CNN for EEG data, will be used to leverage its ability to capture spatiotemporal features.

-### 4.1.5.3.
-Evaluation Metrics

-The performance of the multi-class classification models will be evaluated using the following metrics:

-- **Accuracy**: The proportion of correctly classified instances.
-- **Precision**: The proportion of true positive predictions among all positive predictions.
-- **Recall**: The proportion of true positive predictions among all actual positives.
-- **F1-Score**: The harmonic mean of precision and recall.

-### 4.1.5.4.
-Implementation

-The implementation involves the following steps:

-1. **Data Preprocessing**: Apply high-pass filtering, re-referencing, and ICA to preprocess the EEG data.
-2. **Feature Extraction**: Extract relevant features using Fourier Transform and Wavelet Transform.
-3. **Model Training**: Train the models using the preprocessed and feature-extracted data.
-4. **Model Evaluation**: Evaluate the models using the defined metrics.

-### 4.1.5.5.
-Results

-The results of the multi-class classification models will be compared to determine the best-performing model for classifying mental attention states using EEG data.

 # 5. Model Evaluation

 ## 5.1.
 Visualization